vazgenzohranyan/Dr.SAM/README.md

 ![Dr. SAM design](assets/figure_3.png)

-The **Dr. SAM** is a comprehensive multi-stage framework for vessel segmentation, diameter estimation, and anomaly analysis aiming to examine the peripheral vessels through angiography images.
+**Dr. SAM** is a comprehensive multi-stage framework for vessel segmentation, diameter estimation, and anomaly analysis aiming to examine the peripheral vessels through angiography images.
 It was validated on the new benchmark dataset consisting of 500 X-ray angiography images with 1,500 vessel segments.
 The [dataset](https://drive.google.com/file/d/1TjxEJUD4VC_SAPcqdNVybsKRb_xW-Bze/view?usp=sharing) was collected annotated by two expert radiologists.
 The dataset is publicly available and can be downloaded for research purposes.